Months of QA, completed in hours with OwlityAI.

 Ignoring user experience

-Features are important, but your choice shouldn’t be limited to them.
+Features are important, but your choice shouldn’t be limited to them — you also need to evaluate usability when deciding how to choose AI automation testing tools for your team.
 User experience can also have detrimental effects on tool adoption.
 Robust functionality with a steep learning curve may demotivate employees.

 Unintuitive interface and inadequate usability increase training time and defeat the purpose of revising the software testing strategy.